CalebTracey/pww-artifact-exersice/README.md

 <br/>

 The demo is responsive to a variety of screen dimensions (smart phone + tablets + laptop/desktop).
 Most of the time involed was spent on ensuring responsiveness and flexibility across devices.

 <br/>

+If you happen to be interested in my approach to this excercise, [here is a link](https://docs.google.com/document/d/12Cj-6C3tSBxHvjkFbpFgXTKyq3QnJFkMB-c2a7qDXOA/edit?usp=sharing
+) to a write up describing my thought process and how I spent my time.
+If you have any suggestions, questions, or constructive criticism, please drop me a line!
+I would love to hear any feedback.

 ## Technologies
 Bootstrapped with Create React App.
 Layout + components are custom CSS.